 Greetings, Friends, City-folk, and Country Dwellers~

 Happy New Year to you this January of 2017, and a rousing "Cheers," Salud, skål, Gānbēi, Εβίβα, or Na zdraví from Chicago roots duo The New Zeitgeist!
-How did you imagine your life in the year or 2017?
-What did you think you would be doing?
-What did you believe would be the social movements, or the roles of art at this time?
 Last New Year, I made a resolution to read a new poem each week.
 I'd like to share one from the renowned author T.S.
 Elliot that has inspired our story.
 He writes in 1919:

 “No poet has meaning alone.
 His appreciation and significance is the direct relation to the dead poets and artists.
 If any artist should write, he should do so with all of the generations of literature in his bones!”

-Our band name evolved from considering time...the times, critical points in time, and new eras.
+Our band name evolved over the last few years from considering time...the times, critical points in time, and new eras.
 We not only hope to revive ageless stories that are especially meaningful today, but cultivate a spirit of connection.
 In a growing time of divide, disparity, and doubt, our music, sound, and stories are evolving and our latest recording effort has nearly come to completion!

 Our hope is to not only join some small part of renowned literary winds to which we owe everything, but join a new spirit of artists in creating the times ahead.
 We hope you and yours are renewed, inspired, and whole this coming year of 2017!!!
 Thanks for your amazing life as artists.